Bipartite and neighborhood graphs and the spectrum of the normalized graph Laplacian: Synchronization in coupled map lattices

 \section{Synchronization in coupled map lattices}

 In this section, we present another application of our eigenvalue estimates.

-We consider a coupled map lattice supported by a graph $\Gamma$, that is, a dynamical system updated at discrete times $t\in \mathbb{N}$ and of the form \be x_i(t+1) = f(x_i(t)) + \frac{\epsilon}{d_i}\sum_{j}w_{ij}(f(x_j(t)) - f(x_i(t)))),\qe where $\epsilon\geq 0$ is the overall coupling strength and $w_{ij}$ is the strength of the influence of unit $j$ on unit $i$.
-It was discovered by Kaneko \cite{Kaneko90} that the system \rf{CML} can (asymptotically) synchronize, i.e., $|x_i(t) - x_j(t)|\rightarrow 0$ for $t\rightarrow \infty$ and all $i,j$, even if the function $f$ displays chaotic behavior, i.e. its Lyapunov exponent $\mu(f)$ satisfies \be \mu(f) = \lim_{T\rightarrow \infty}\frac{1}{T} \sum_{t=0}^{T-1}\ln |f'(s(t))|>0.\qe Here $s(t)$ is a synchronous solution, i.e. $x_i(t) = s(t)$ for all $i$.
+We consider a coupled map lattice supported by a graph $\Gamma$, that is, a dynamical system updated at discrete times $t\in \mathbb{N}$ and of the form \be x_i(t+1) = f(x_i(t)) + \frac{\epsilon}{d_i}\sum_{j}w_{ij}(f(x_j(t)) - f(x_i(t)))),\qe where $\epsilon\geq 0$ is the overall coupling strength and $w_{ij}$ is the strength of the interaction between unit $i$ and unit $j$.
+It was discovered by Kaneko \cite{Kaneko90} that the system \rf{CML} can (asymptotically) synchronize, i.e., $|x_i(t) - x_j(t)|\rightarrow 0$ for $t\rightarrow \infty$ and all $i,j$, even if the function $f$ displays chaotic behavior, i.e. its Lyapunov exponent $\mu(f)$ satisfies \footnote{If $f$ preserves a ``reasonable" good measure, then the Lyapunov exponent does not depend on the initial value $s(0)$ and a positive Lyapunov exponent implies positive topological entropy, which is usually used in the mathematical literature to characterize chaotic behavior \cite{Robinson}.
+In the following we assume that $f$ preserves such a reasonable measure.} \be \mu(f) = \lim_{T\rightarrow \infty}\frac{1}{T} \sum_{t=0}^{T-1}\ln |f'(s(t))|>0.\qe Here $s(t)$ is a synchronous solution, i.e. $x_i(t) = s(t)$ for all $i$.

 More precisely, the system \rf{CML} synchronizes under suitable conditions that will depend on $\mu(f)$, $\epsilon$, and the properties of $\Gamma$.
 In particular, we have the following criterion for the asymptotic stability of a synchronized state (which, when fulfilled, implies that \rf{CML} will asymptotically synchronize when its initial values are sufficiently close to that state).